 The whole AMP vs. responsive design debate first started with a comment by Google’s Maile Ohye at the SEJ summit and developed on Twitter as other Googler’s chimed in.

-Back in April 2016 at the SEJ summit, a few months after the official launch of AMP pages in the SERP’s (February), Google’s Maile Ohye was asked whether webmasters should replace their Mobile and Responsive websites with AMP.
-We will discuss her response, and look at the comments from other Googler’s since then.
+In April 2016, at the SEJ Summit, a few months after the official launch of AMP pages, Google’s Maile Ohye was asked whether webmasters should replace their Mobile and Responsive websites with AMP.

-According to TheSempost at the SEJ summit, Maile Ohyes rejection of that approach was an emphatic no, confirming that you should definitely not replace your mobile website with AMP.
+According to TheSempost, Ohye rejected that approach.
+She said that you should not replace your mobile website with AMP.

 "same" centerpiece at least.
 But forget the AMP part, they are just mobile friendly pages in our index.— Gary "鯨理" Illyes (@methode) November 13, 2016

-The initial response implied that if you are using AMP page as your main mobile version then you should treat them as just a mobile version of the page.
+The initial response implied that if you are using AMP pages as your primary mobile version, then you should treat them as just a mobile version of the page.

 Repeat after me: AMP is not a replacement for a mobile friendly website.— Pedro Dias: ~/pedro$ (@pedrodias) November 13, 2016

-Following this up, another ex-Googler replied to Pedro’s assertion saying that he is wrong.
-If all of your content fits within the restrictions laid down by AMP then it is not a bad option.
-John Mueller, webmaster trends analyst at Google, then chimed in confirming that it is possible, and that it is a very fast framework, giving a positive vibe to the idea:
+Another ex-Googler replied to Pedro’s assertion saying that he is wrong.
+If all of your content fits within the restrictions laid down by AMP, then it is not a bad option.
+John Mueller, a webmaster trends analyst at Google, then chimed in confirming that it is possible and that AMP is a high-speed framework.

 It depends on the type of mobile site you have, but that's certainly possible.
 It's a fast framework :)— 🍌 John 🍌 (@JohnMu) November 14, 2016